archagon/cyrillic-transliterator/README.md

 ## Techniques

-Transliteration can be done in one of three ways.
+Transliteration can be done in one of four ways.
 (At the moment, only one is functional.)

 ### Input Method